hoylen/markdown_toc/README.md

 include it in the table of contents) and insert the table of contents immediately before the first non-ignored heading.

-And the maximum level is 5.
-Headings at level 6 and greater (i.e. those starting with Markdown "######") will not be numbered and will not appear in the table of contents.
+And the default maximum numbered level is 5.
+Headings at level 6 and greater (i.e. those starting with Markdown "######") will not be numbered.

+The maximum level to include in the table of contents is 4.
+Headings at level 5 and greater (i.e. those starting with Markdown "#####") will not be included in the table of contents (even if they are numbered).

 For example,